-Resources and other costs.
-Metformin is among the least-expensive antiglycemic medications available and is widely available.
+Resource use and costs.
+Metformin is among the least-expensive antiglycemic medications and is widely available.
 In resource-limited settings, this drug is affordable and may be the only drug available.

 Considerations for implementation.
-Dose adjustments of metformin are required with a decline in the eGFR, and there is currently no safety data for metformin use in patients with an eGFR <30 ml/min per 1.73 m 2 or in those who are on dialysis.
+Dose adjustments of metformin are required with a decline in the eGFR, and there are currently no safety data for metformin use in patients with an eGFR <30 ml/min per 1.73 m 2 or in those who are on dialysis.
 Patients will, therefore, need to be switched off metformin when the eGFR falls below 30 ml/min per 1.73 m 2 .
-These practical issues will be addressed in the practice points.
+These practical issues are addressed in the practice points.

 Different formulations of metformin.
 Typically, metformin monotherapy has been shown to lower HbA1c by approximately 1.5%.
-Figure 21 outlines the different formulations, and their respective recommended doses, of metformin available.
+Figure 26 outlines the different formulations, and their respective recommended doses, of metformin available.

-Metformin is generally well-tolerated, although gastrointestinal adverse events may be experienced in up to 25% of patients treated with the immediate-release form of metformin, with treatment discontinuation occurring in about 5%-10% of patients. ^{261-263} Clinical studies have demonstrated that the tolerability of extended-release metformin was generally comparable to or even increased compared to the immediate-release formulation.
-In a 24-week double-blind RCT of adults with T2D who were randomly assigned to 1 of 3 extended-release metformin treatment regimens (1500 mg once daily, 1500 mg twice daily, or 2000 mg once daily) or immediate-release metformin (1500 mg twice daily), overall incidence of adverse events was noted to be similar for all treatment groups, although fewer patients in the extendedrelease group developed nausea during the initial dosing period (2.9%, 3.9%, and 2.4% for the respective extendedrelease treatment regimens vs. 8.2% in the immediate-release group, P=0.05).
+Metformin is generally well-tolerated, although gastrointestinal adverse events may be experienced in up to 25% of patients treated with the immediate-release form of metformin, with treatment discontinuation occurring in about 5%-10% of patients.
+362-364 Clinical studies have demonstrated that the tolerability of extended-release metformin was generally comparable to or even increased compared to the immediate-release formulation.
+In a 24-week doubleblind RCT of adults with T2D who were randomly assigned to 1 of 3 extended-release metformin treatment regimens (1500 mg once daily, 1500 mg twice daily, or 2000 mg once daily) or immediate-release metformin (1500 mg twice daily), the overall incidence of adverse events was noted to be similar for all treatment groups, although fewer patients in the extended-release group developed nausea during the initial dosing period (2.9%, 3.9%, and 2.4% for the respective extended-release treatment regimens vs. 8.2% in the immediate-release group, P = 0.05).
 Moreover, fewer patients who received the extended-release metformin discontinued treatment because of gastrointestinal side effects during the first week (0.6% vs. 4.0%).
-Another RCT of 532 treatment-naïve Chinese patients with T2D (the CONSENT study), however, showed comparable gastrointestinal adverse events between a patient receiving monotherapy with immediate-release or extendedrelease metformin (23.8% vs. 22.3%, respectively).265
+Another RCT of 532 treatment-naïve Chinese patients with T2D (the Comparison of metfOrmin XR to IR as moNotherapy in the Newly diagnoSed Type 2 diabEtes Patients for the gastroiNtestinal Tolerability and Efficacy [CONSENT] study), however, showed comparable gastrointestinal adverse events between patients receiving monotherapy with immediate-release versus extended-release metformin (23.8% vs. 22.3%, respectively).
+366